Ryan-Daley/Ryan-Daley.github.io/src/pages/index.md

 ---

 This page was designed to showcase a range of uni projects to help me get a grad job.
-It didn't work - but I'm now weirdly attached to it.
+It didn't work - but now I'm weirdly attached to it.
 I want to morph it into something else but unsure as to what.
-Time will tell.
+Time will tell..

 ### Education